M. R. Kabir: Career

 Kabir began his professional career as an engineer at EAH Consultants and later at the Public Works Department of Bangladesh (1980–1986).
-He transitioned to academia in 1987, joining BUET as an Assistant Professor in the Department of Water Resources Engineering, where he eventually became Associate Professor.
+He transitioned to academia in 1987, joining BUET as an assistant professor in the Department of Water Resources Engineering, where he eventually became associate professor.

-In 2001, Kabir joined the University of Asia Pacific (UAP) as a Professor in the Department of Civil Engineering.
+In 2001, Kabir joined the University of Asia Pacific (UAP) as a professor in the Department of Civil Engineering.
 He served in several senior positions at UAP, including Dean of the School of Engineering, Head of the Civil Engineering Department, Acting Registrar, and Acting Vice-Chancellor.
 He was appointed Pro Vice-Chancellor in 2003 and served until 2019 across four consecutive terms.

 Internationally, Kabir worked as a visiting scholar and researcher at institutions such as the University of Alberta, University of Texas at Austin, and TU Delft.
 He also served as guest faculty at multiple private universities in Bangladesh.

-He joined Daffodil International University in 2021 as a Professor in the Department of Civil Engineering and was appointed Vice-Chancellor on 10 July 2025.
+He joined Daffodil International University in 2021 as a professor in the Department of Civil Engineering and was appointed Vice-Chancellor on 10 July 2025.

 Research and publications

-Dr. Kabir’s main research interests include hydrology, river engineering, flood control, and sediment transport.
+Kabir's main research interests include hydrology, river engineering, flood control, and sediment transport.
 He has published 49 research papers in national and international journals and conferences, including in publications by the American Society of Civil Engineers (ASCE), Natural Hazards, Urban Water, and the Institution of Engineers Bangladesh (IEB).

 He has supervised numerous postgraduate and doctoral theses at BUET and UAP and served on editorial boards of several academic journals.